JJ/hoborg/text/text.md

 Who wants a mechanical man?
 -------------------------------------------

+*revise*

+So this is what you hobos do, right?
+Sit around the fire in this rail yard...
+Jungle?
+How come you call this a jungle?
+It's a railway switchyard!
+OK, jungle.
+And you tell stories, right?
+And you want to hear mine?
+OK, Duke, I owe you.
+So here it goes.

 This story starts in Mobile, a rough and tumble border town of the United All Races People's Republic  of Florida.
-That's a pretty long name for a place that starts at Pascagoula and and goes no further than Brunswick, if only our people can have their way.
+That's a pretty long name for a place that starts at Pascagoula and and goes no further than Brunswick, if only our people  have their way.
 Which they will, I have no doubt.
 Every dawning day brings new brothers to our new republic, brothers of all races, creeds and dispositions.

-I was there, taking a walk in the docks, minding my own business, which was precisely what I was looking for at that moment of the day, looking for a hire, somebody who needed a quick mind and a strong pair of arms.
-I was dodging the sun and keeping myself in the shade, because the season was warm.
+It was early winter and it was still sunny and mild; I was there, taking a walk in the docks, minding my own business, which was precisely what I was looking for at that early moment of the day, looking for a hire, somebody who needed a quick mind and a strong pair of arms.
+I was dodging the sun and keeping myself in the shade, because the sun made  my clothes too warm for comfort.
 What was it?
-September?
-August?
+January?
+December?
 Can't tell.
-Even less so now that all months have changed their names to something that does not have gods or umpirators in them.
-Something like that.
+Even less so now that all months have changed their names to something that does not have gods or umpirators or un-popular names.
 That means that people no longer know the month they are in.
-Not that they cared, anyways.
+Not that most of them had ever cared, anyways.

-So, it was hot and these two dandy types came up to me, dressed to the nines and sweating as if they were going to melt.
-Standing out as a sore thumb, if you ask me, no way to walk in the docks crying "Mug me"; adding insult to injury they were also crying yelling "I'm a capitalist pig".
-But I was minding my own business, which is not related to those guys, which were nondescript besides what I have already said.
+So, it was warm and these two dandy types came up to me from the sea shore, maybe from a ship, dressed to the nines and sweating as if they were going to melt right there.
+Sticking out as a sore thumb, if you ask me, no way to walk in the docks crying "Mug me"; adding insult to injury they were also  yelling "I'm a capitalist pig".
+But I was minding my own business, which was not related to those guys, which were nondescript besides what I have already said.
 They probably had not been mugged yet because one of the dandies had his demeanor bolted on, instead of having been born into it.
 Strong but nondescript too.
 Or nondescript for a those-fists-mean-business meaning of the word.

-Was not afraid, though, although they also seemed to avoid the sun and their caps were set just so you could not really see their face.
+Was not afraid, though, although they also seemed to avoid the sun and had their caps set just so you could not really see their face.
 So that you could not describe it later.
 That is why they were nondescript.
 Hey, said that already.
 You weren't listening?